DandyCodes/zeal/README.md

 })
 ```

-If the body cannot be converted to its declared type, http.StatusUnprocessableEntity 422 is sent immediately
+If the body cannot be converted to its declared type, http.StatusUnprocessableEntity 422 is sent immediately.

-Body struct fields must be capitalized to be accessed in the route
+Body struct fields must be capitalized to be accessed in the route.

 ## Misc

-Route handler functions can be defined in an outer scope
+Route handler functions can be defined in an outer scope:

 ```go
 var Mux = zeal.NewServeMux(http.NewServeMux(), "Example API")